-Winter grooming challenge – your muddy horse with muddy legs
+Winter grooming challenge – groom the muddy horse with muddy legs

-- There may be some tears and throwing of things!
+There may be some tears and throwing of things and perhaps bad language.
 As with all things horse grooming, work on the mud you have, and prevent more from happening.
+Read on for some tips to best groom the muddy horse:

 Why should we clean a muddy horse?